bananya-ml/BitGPT/README.md

 $ pip install -r ./requirements.txt
 ```

 Remember, this downloads a CUDA-enabled version of PyTorch, which can take a while.
-If you don't have a CUDA-capable system, or don't wish to use CUDA for whatever reason, simply install PyTorch understanding
+If you don't have a CUDA-capable system, or don't wish to use CUDA for whatever reason, simply install PyTorch using

 ```
 $ pip install torch